atulkamble/S3/README.md

 5. Select:
    Share with a presigned URL

-6. Configure expiration time.
+6. Select:
+   Time interval until the presigned URL expires Number of minutes
    example: 1 minute

 7. Create the presigned URL.